samsungsamiio/samsungsami.io/source/sami/sami-documentation/hello-world.md

 You can open the JSON file to see how the data for each field is generated.
 Normally you want to edit this JSON file to [tweak the fields based on your needs](/sami/demos-tools/device-simulator.html#the-config-object).
 For this exploration, we can skip this step.

-If you want to be thorough, [this](/sami/sami-documentation/editing-the-gearfit-scenario.html) is how you can edit the JSON file to generate data that makes the most sense for the Gear Fit device type.
+If you want to be thorough, [this](/sami/sami-documentation/editing-the-gearfit-scenario.html) is how you can edit the JSON file to generate data that makes the most sense for the "SAMI Gear Fit" device type.

 We're ready to start the simulation!